aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 If a method has multiple overloads and accepts different lambda types.
 Then it would be difficult to automatically infer the type.
 We need to cast in these cases to make it work.

 # Lambdas Best Practices
+### Length and complexity {#length}

+Lambda expressions are best used for small and simple bits of code.
+We don't have a specific threshold in statements, lines, or any other measure.
+But your own personal threshold (for when a lambda expression has become too complex) should be considerably lower than your threshold for method bodies.
+A method can "handle" a little more complexity, since it has a *name* and can have Javadoc when needed.
+Lambdas don't have that.

+Generally speaking, a too-complex lambda expression can be extracted into a named method and replaced with a [reference](#method-references) to it.
+Lambdas that reference local variables in the surrounding code (closures) cannot be extracted as easily, but it is generally still worthwhile to explore alternatives to large lambda bodies.

+> Note: For what it's worth, [*Effective Java*](http://go/ej3e#page=217) has
+> this to say:
+>
+> > If a computation isn’t self-explanatory, or exceeds a few lines, don’t put
+> > it in a lambda.
+One line is ideal for a lambda, and three lines is a
+> > reasonable maximum.